 RG: Staying hydrated and eating well outside of your actual runs helps to ensure your body is fuelled well when you lace up your trainers.
-Think protein-rich meals with some clean carbs and plenty of greens, and wash it down with lots of water.
-[Ed. note: Why not try some of these healthy recipes that are high in protein next time you're looking for a recipe?]
+Think meals with protein, some clean carbs, and plenty of greens.
+Don't forget to wash it down with lots of water.

 RG: This all depends on the individual.
 Some may start to enjoy it more after only one run a week; others may need to get out there twice.
 The important thing to remember is that you should only go for a run when you feel like it—when your mind and body feel strong and you know you can run at a steady pace.
 That might be every day, or it could be once a week: Both are equally great, and you'll still get that runner's high!

-BYRDIE UK: And finally, let's talk music.
+BYRDIE: And finally, let's talk about music.
 Would you advise using a run-per-beat playlist or just creating your own incredible one to get you through?

 RG: The Nike Run Club playlists are great, as they tailor the tracks to specific types of running workouts.
 However, nothing beats running to tracks you love and make you feel awesome wherever you are.
 Listen to songs that give you the power to push on and let you zone out; that's a great way to enjoy any run.